Welcome and thank you for visiting our web page!

 - Specific recommended language for disclosures in the form of notes on subdivision and site plan "plats" as well as language that could be used in purchase/sale contracts and other transactional documents on a voluntary basis.

 - Informational brochures for each participating community.
 These can be placed on community web pages and other linked sites.
-In addition, communities will be provided with electronic versions that can be used for printing hard copy to be made available at City Halls, local libraries and at other similar facilities.
+In addition, communitieshave been provided with electronic versions that can be used for printing hard copy to be made available at City Halls, local libraries and at other similar facilities.

 - Detailed analyses of each participating communities land use regulations and general plans, including recommendations for adjustments that would enhance compatibility between each community and Camp Williams.